About Us

 Adam Talbot

-I’m Adam, an ST5 trainee in the North West.
+I’m Adam, an ST6 trainee in the North West.
 I’m the Education Representative for the Rouleaux Club, something that I’m really passionate about.
 I’m looking forward to taking part in the various courses run by the Rouleaux Club.
-Outside of work I’m currently completing an MSc in Clinical Education and writing a column for Vascular News.
-I also love watching football, playing golf and most of all playing with my baby daughter.
+Outside of work, I’m currently completing an MSc in Clinical Education and writing a column for Vascular News.
+I also love watching football, playing golf, and most of all playing with my baby daughter.

 Welfare Rep